 Now, a little bit about weekly care, when your candle is more your shelf decoration.

-1/ First, of course, instead of rubbing the candle from dust, use a soft make-up brush (or paint brush) to gently remove the dust
+1/ First, of course, instead of rubbing the candle from dust, use a soft make-up brush (or paintbrush) to gently remove the dust

 3/ Then, with your hands, gently coat the candle with the oil to give the candle a beautiful shine.
-Be careful the candle may not slip out your hands.
+Be careful the candle may not slip out of your hands.

-General and Detailed Information added to every large or medium candle and every big lantern as well.
+General and Detailed Information is added to every large or medium candle and every big lantern as well.